-6. When you have finished viewing the DTC definition, use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Back, then press the ENTER ↓ button to return to the Enter DTC screen and enter additional DTCs; or, press the M button to return to the Main Menu.
+6. The When you have finished viewing the DTC definition, use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Back, then press the ENTER ↓ button to return to the Enter DTC screen and enter additional DTCs; or, press the M button to return to the Main Menu.

 If a definition for the DTC you entered is not available, an advisory message shows on the Scan Tool's display.
-Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Back, then press the ENTER ← button to return to the Enter DTC screen and enter additional DTCs; or, press the ${\it M}$ button to return to the Main Menu.
+Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Back, then press the ENTER ← button to return to the Enter DTC screen and enter additional DTCs: or, press the M button to ress the M button to result the last the la additional DTCs; or, press the ${\it M}$ button to return to the Main Menu.

-Viewing LED Meaning Definitions
+Viewing LED Definitions